Language of God

 Frances Collins 2006 book The Language of God, devoted to reconciling Judeo-Christians and evolutionists, misses many opportunities to do so.

-As a Christian, he proposes that faith in God and faith in science can coexist and be harmonious saying, “We have caught the first glimpse of our instruction book, previously known only to God”.
+As a Christian, he laudably proposes that faith in God and faith in science can coexist and be harmonious saying, “We have caught the first glimpse of our instruction book, previously known only to God”.

 Collins boldly challenges his Darwinian colleagues: “So those who choose to be atheists must find some other basis for taking that position, evolution won’t do”.
-(Pg 167), and he says “…agnosticism also runs the risk of being a cop-out,” (Pg 168).
+(Pg 167).
+In addition, he says “…agnosticism also runs the risk of being a cop-out,” (Pg 168).
 Further, he notes that distinguished agnostics who took time to consider the evidence “unexpectedly converted themselves” (Pg 168).
 Perhaps he wrote this book to those folks.
 However, instead of reconciling atheistic/agnostic science to God’s Word in the Bible, he attempts to push the Bible toward today’s tenuous tenets of science.

 Unexpurgated history shows witch trials ended because two Christian preachers objected to the execution of 20 Salem witches, ending the murder of tens of thousands in Europe.